 Latitude: 47° 50' 26.16" N (47.8406) Longitude: 119° 8' 26.52" W (-119.1407)

-The main park has 26 tent spaces, 136 utility sites, three cabins, one dump station, six restrooms (four ADA), and six showers (four ADA).
+The main park has 26 standard campsites, 136 full-hookup sites, three cabins, one dump station, six restrooms (four ADA) and six showers (four ADA).
 The park also has 12 primitive non-reservable boat-in campsites with vault toilets and water.
 There is no longer a group camp available at this time.

-Individual campsites are reservable May 15 to September 15.
-Campsites are available on a first-come first-served basis from September 16 to May 14.
-Utility sites have full hookups.
+Individual campsites are reservable May 15 to Sept.15.
+Campsites are available on a first-come first-served basis from Sept.
+16 to May 14.
 Maximum site length is 50 feet (may have limited availability).
 Tents must be placed within the designated tent pad.
 Vehicle tires must remain entirely on the pavement at all times.
 Boat trailers may be parked on the lawn, provided the towing vehicle does not back onto the lawn.
 All lawns are irrigated daily.
 Mosquito control occurs as required by the Grant County mosquito district evenings when weather permits.
 Two vehicles are allowed per campsite; campsite fee includes payment for one vehicle.
 Extra vehicle fees are due upon arrival.

-There are 44 primitive campsites with vault toilets seven and nine miles north of the main park at Jones Bay (no water available).
+There are 44 primitive campsites with vault toilets 7 and 9 miles north of the main park at Jones Bay (no water available).
 There are also 36 primitive campsites with vault toilets at Osborn Bay (no water available).
 All primitive sites are first come, first served.
 Northrup Point watercraft access is available 24 hours a day.
 Northrup Canyon has five campsites for equestrian campers.
 These sites require a reservation.
-To reserve, call 509-633-1304.
+To reserve, call (509) 633-1304.